Property Management Tips and Tricks

 - Provide complimentary disinfecting wipes so that residents can wipe down any shared amenity space features before and after use.

-While you may want to consider monitoring residents to ensure they are adhering to social distancing guidelines around the whole building, utilizing an amenity scheduling software can relieve some of the workload caused by rapidly changing health guidelines and provide peace of mind for your staff and other residents.
+While you may want to consider monitoring residents to ensure they are adhering to social distancing guidelines around the rental property, utilizing an amenity scheduling software can relieve some of the workload caused by rapidly changing health guidelines and provide peace of mind for your staff and other residents.

-There are a variety of issues that property managers face on a daily basis.
+There are a variety of issues that a multifamily real estate owner, property manager, or landlord can face on a daily basis.
 By addressing larger concerns such as package overflow, rental payments, and tenant screening, you free up time to focus on the more important matters like property maintenance requests and issues.
 This newly freed-up time can even allow for more time to focus on the customer service aspect of property management.

 Your time is valuable and limited, therefore it’s paramount you take advantage of these property management tips and tricks in order to optimize your operational efficiency.
 Doing so can provide noticeable benefits for both you and your residents!
 And once you have happy residents, you will, in turn, see better tenant retention.

 Adding new amenities may not be at the top of most properties’ to-do list right now.
 But if package management has gotten out of hand, Parcel Pending is available to help.
-Reach out to a member of Parcel Pending’s team to find a solution that fits a range of unique property needs and budgets.
+Reach out to a member of Parcel Pending’s team to find a smart property management solution that fits your unique property needs and budget requirements.

 - McKinsey & Company.
 Five Fifty: The Quickening.
 (2020). https://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/five-fifty-the-quickening#.